stephen-knutter/stephen-knutter.github.io/_posts/2018-11-23-deeply-nested-array-of-subdocuments-mongodb.md

 Use mongodb [aggregation](https://docs.mongodb.com/manual/core/aggregation-pipeline/index.html) to access categories -> items -> name and return the embedded document

-assuming our database is named `listings` and looking item names that have the word `french`
+assuming our database is named `listings` and looking for item names that have the word `french`
 ```
 db.listings.aggregate([
     { $unwind: "$categories" },